 And I bet you that you’ll never guess what’s the fastest.

-Come along and join us to see how everything measures up.
-Earth’s spin vs everything else.
+Come along and join us to see how Earth’s spin measures up against everything else.

 Usain Bolt is insanely fast.